 that could be processed into more complex food products.

 At least eight projects leveraged additive manufacturing technologies in a wide range of food-related categories.

 Mission: Space Food (California)

-A collection of food, space and technology experts developing an integrative approach to human nutrition in space
+A group of experts in the fields of food, space, and technology are working on an integrative approach to human nutrition in space.

-Using food tech Aleph farms ( the startup made headlines after disclosing that actor Leonardo Dicaprio was one of its backers) technology platform and culinary innovation company Astrea’s engineering know-how,
+Using the engineering know-how of food tech Aleph farms (the startup made headlines after it was revealed that actor Leonardo Dicaprio was one of its backers), technology platform, and culinary innovation company Astrea,

 The team created a closed-loop system to harvest and cook mouth-watering steaks for astronauts on space missions,